Blackguards: Story

 Blackguards is set in the fictional continent of Aventuria within the Empire of Horasia.
 The player controls the protagonist, who tries to solve the murder of a princess, with the help of various characters he meets during his long journey.
-There are five protagonists the player controls in varying party combinations: a dwarven bootlegger, a decadent black magician, a witch, an indigenous gladiator, and a drug-addicted half-elf Hunter|huntress.
+There are five protagonists the player controls in varying party combinations: a dwarven bootlegger, a decadent black magician, a witch, an indigenous gladiator, and a drug-addicted half-elf hunter.

 Development and release

 On 4 March 2014 the DLC Blackguards: Untold Legends added seven quests relating to one of the protagonists, four weapons, eleven battle maps, and 25 tracks.

 Reception

 By September 2014, Blackguards had become Daedalic's highest-grossing game.
 It remained in this position by 2016, which the company's Carsten Fichtelmann attributed to "a high rate of full price sales", compared to the greater sales quantity but lower revenue of the Deponia series.
 Blackguards received mixed reviews, Metacritic gave 68/100 from 48 reviews.
 For instance IGN's Rowan Kaiser rated the game 7.8/10 and concluded: "Good.
 Except for its muddled progression system, tactical RPG Blackguards gets a lot of things right."

 Tony Vilgotsky of Russian magazine Mir Fantastiki rated this game 8/10 and said that "deepness, enthrallment and atmosphere make this game interesting not only for turn-based RPGs' lovers and fantasy adventures' fans but for very wide circle of gamers".